tronprotocol/documentation/TRX/Tron-overview.md

 ```

 ### 4.2.2 HTTP Interface
-If you require an http interface, you will need to additionally deploy a [grpc-gateway](https://github.com/tronprotocol/grpc-gateway/blob/master/README.md)
+If you require an http interface, you will need to deploy a [grpc-gateway](https://github.com/tronprotocol/grpc-gateway/blob/master/README.md)

 ```shell
 wallet/getaccount
 Function: returns account info
 Parameters: convert to_address and owner_address to base64 format
 Demo: curl -X POST  http://127.0.0.1:18890/wallet/getaccount -d '{"address": "QYgZmb8EtAG27PTQy5E3TXNTYCcy"}'

 Wallet/createtransaction
 Function: create the transaction of a transfer.
 If the recipient address does not exist, then a corresponding account will be created on the blockchain.